The Creator's Story - Wah Ming Chang

 Wah's

-effects.
-In the episode "The Architects of Fear," Chang's creature
+and special effects.
+In the episode "The Architects of Fear,"

-was considered so horrifying that it was never shown on the screen
+Chang's creature was considered so horrifying that it was never shown

 above - Oscar night 1960.
 "And the award for Special Effects goes to...
 Project Unlimited for 'The Time Machine'!"